Dealing with the aftermath of water-damaged photos can be devastating, and recovering your most beloved memories can feel nearly impossible.

 Don’t keep your albums in a humid site such as your attic, garage, basement, or wherever water frequently gathers.
 Damp conditions are a breeding ground for mold and can cause your images to stain or bleed.

 For instance, an expert can differentiate between a dye sublimation photo and pigment-type inkjet print.
-Both images have varied characteristics that sustain water damage differently and will require different restoration techniques.
+Both images have varied characteristics that sustain damage differently and will require different restoration techniques.

 If you’re facing piles of drenched photographs, it may feel impossible to fix.
 The good news is that highly experienced professionals like Image Restoration Center can restore water-damaged photos in just a few days.